 For specific policies and guidelines, refer to CyBowl & Billiard's Website.

-a) Recognized organizations and University sponsored events can reserve signboards through the Event Management Office, 3630 MU.
+a) Recognized student organizations can reserve signboards through the Event Management Office, 3630 MU.
 Boards are reserved on a first come, first serve basis.

 b) At time of reservation, a student organization can reserve up to two (2) boards per event.
-If more signboards are available, the organization will be able to reserve more.
+If more signboards are available within one week of the requested reservation, the organization will be able to reserve more.
 Boards can be reserved for a period of up to 7 days (including weekends).

 c) Signboards must be taken down and returned clean and in working order no later than 4:00pm on the final reservation date or the 7th day to the Event Management Office, 3630 MU.
 The use of duct tape to affix items to the signboards is prohibited.
 Packing tape is preferred but not supplied.
 Fees may be applied if they are returned dirty or damaged.